Palace4Software/flatpakmanager/README.md

 # flatpakmanager
-Remove old config, unused dependencies and all installed flatpaks, if you press the corresponding button.
+Manage your old flatpak config, unused flatpak dependencies and all installed flatpaks via a graphical software.